NEOSidekick/NEOSidekick.Revisions/Readme.md

 [![Latest Stable Version](https://poser.pugx.org/codeq/revisions/v/stable)](https://packagist.org/packages/codeq/revisions)
 [![License](https://poser.pugx.org/codeq/revisions/license)](LICENSE)

-# CodeQ Revisions
+# Code Q Revisions

 After this plugin is installed in your Neos CMS project, it will automatically create revisions of pages including their content when publishing content to live.

 Afterwards you can select existing revisions in the inspector for each page and revert to them.

-Also CLI commands exist to list, apply and remove revisions.
+Also, CLI commands exist to list, apply and remove revisions.

 ## Installation